Has something like this ever happened to you?

 People who fall victim to this distortion (myself included) tend to see things in terms of total wins or total failures.
 If you can’t eliminate all terrible food from your diet at once, you’re a failure and must go binge a pizza now.

-Oh you messed up and had a drink after three months of sobriety?
+Oh, you messed up and had a drink after a month of sobriety?
 You’re a drunk loser who will never get it together.

 And to insert a little humor into the mix, here’s a good example of black and white thinking from the masterful Ricky Bobby.